Late Iowa man linked to 1980s killings in Indiana, Kentucky

 INDIANAPOLIS (AP) — The Indiana State Police said Tuesday that they used genealogical data and crime scene evidence to link an Iowa man who died in 2013 to the killings of three female motel clerks and sexual assault of a fourth in Indiana and Kentucky from 1987 through 1990.

-Harry Edward Greenwell, who died at age 68 in New Albin, Iowa, in January 2013, was the so-called “I-65 killer," Sgt.
-Glen Fifield of the Indiana State Police said during a news conference in Indianapolis.
+Harry Edward Greenwell, who died at age 68 in New Albin, Iowa, in January 2013, was the so-called “I-65 killer," State Police Sgt.
+Glen Fifield said during a news conference in Indianapolis.
 The killings earned that moniker because they happened at motels near Interstate 65.

 “Greenwell had an extensive criminal history and had been in and out of prison several times, even escaping from jail on two separate occasions,” he said.
 “He was known to travel frequently in the Midwest.”

-Greenwell was born in Kentucky and died in Iowa, and his obituary listed cancer as his cause of death.
+Greenwell was born in Kentucky and died in Iowa of cancer, according to his obituary.

 Fifield said evidence linked Greenwell to the Feb.
 21, 1987, killing of Vicki Heath, 41, who was sexually assaulted and fatally shot while working a night shift at a Super 8 Hotel in Elizabethtown, Kentucky.
 It also linked him to the March 3, 1989, killings of Margaret “Peggy” Gill and Jeanne Gilbert.